cedadev/nlds/docs/source/system-status.rst

     (the Status says ```Login error```)
 5. If there is an unexpected error with the requests return then the code will catch it and show the json value of what was returned under the Status
+6. Wrong port in config file (rabbitMQ admin_port should be the same as the admin interface)

 If the RabbitMQ server is down, after it is back up then ```logging_q``` needs to be ran